bg-write/big-doh/README.md

 ### The code Itself

-Big D'oh will soon be updated to match [Airbnb's JS style guide](https://airbnb.io/javascript/) as closely as possible.
+Big D'oh will soon be updated to follow [Airbnb's JS style guide](https://airbnb.io/javascript/).
 This involves following [Nethmi Wijesinghe's excellent set-up guide](https://enlear.academy/how-to-set-up-airbnb-style-guide-82413ea6c5f2) for installing ESLint and Prettier in VS Code to match Airbnb's guide in a new project.
 Nethmi's guide also works if you wish to use another popular style guide (i.e. Google).

 ---

-## Tech Stack & Tools
+## Tech Stack & Tools <a name="tech"></a>

 - React.js
 - TypeScript